The Bitch Is Back

-"The Bitch Is Back" is a rock song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
-It was the second single released from John's 1974 album Caribou, and reached number 1 in Canada (his sixth in that country), number 4 in the United States and number 15 in the United Kingdom.
+"The Bitch Is Back" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
+It was the second single released from John's 1974 album Caribou, and reached number one in Canada (his sixth in that country), number four in the United States and number 15 in the United Kingdom.

 The lyrics parody John's celebrity lifestyle.
 In the US, it was certified Gold on 13 September 1995 by the Recording Industry Association of America.

 Background

 The idea to create the song was inspired not by John or Taupin directly, but rather by Taupin's wife at the time, Maxine Feibelman, who would say, "The bitch is back," when John was in a bad mood.
 Taupin then wrote the lyrics.
-Later, Elton would comment: "It is kind of my theme song."
+Later, John would comment: "It is kind of my theme song."
 The song originally was written in A-flat major, but was later performed live a half step lower in the key of G major.